 What we Teach

-We believe God to be the eternal being who created all things.
+We teach God to be the eternal being who created all things.
 He Himself was never created and is in control of everything in existence.
 There is nothing out of His control, power, or sovereign will.
 He is the King of kings and LORD of lords.
 He is omniscient, omnipresent, and omnipotent.
 An everlasting deity that holds all the wealth of the world, all wisdom, and all glory.
 There is no equal to the God of Scripture; He is the self-existing great “I AM.”

-We believe the Trinity to be the perfect holy union between the Father, the Son, and the Holy Spirit.
+We teach the Trinity to be the perfect holy union between the Father, the Son, and the Holy Spirit.
 Each member of the Trinity is His own person, yet together make up one God (Deut.
 6:4).
-We believe each person of the Trinity is equally God in all their divine attributes.
+We teach each person of the Trinity is equally God in all their divine attributes.
 Primarily, the work of the Father is selective, the work of the Son is redemptive, and the work of the Spirit is restorative (1 Peter 1:2).

-We believe the Father to be the first member of the Trinity.
+We teach the Father to be the first member of the Trinity.
 He is the sovereign Ruler of the universe who orchestrates everything according to His will.
 His fatherhood involves both His designation within the Trinity and His relationship with mankind.
 He is Creator and sovereign over all men (Ephesians 4:6) and is the spiritual Father to believers (Romans 8:14; 2 Corinthians 6:18).
 He has decreed for His own glory all things that come to pass (Ephesians 1:11) and saves anyone who comes to Him through Jesus Christ.

-We believe Jesus Christ to be the second member of the Trinity.
+We teach Jesus Christ to be the second member of the Trinity.
 He is the one who was sent by the Father to die on the cross taking the penalty for our sin.
-We believe Jesus is the only one who can save us from our sins.
+We teach Jesus is the only one who can save us from our sins.
 It is only through Him that we can be justified, sanctified, and one day glorified (John 14:6).
-We believe He was born of a virgin (Isa.
+We teach He was born of a virgin (Isa.
 7:14; Matt.
 1:23), lived a perfect sinless life (1 Peter 2:22), was both God and man (Phil.
 2:5-8), rose after His death three days later (Mark 16:6), and is equally God along with the Father and Spirit (Heb.1:3).
-We believe that one day Christ will come back and receive His church (rapture) and establish his millennial kingdom on earth (Acts 1:9-11; 1 Thessalonians 4:13-18; Revelation 20).
+We teach that one day Christ will come back and receive His church (rapture) and establish his millennial kingdom on earth (Acts 1:9-11; 1 Thessalonians 4:13-18; Revelation 20).
 He is the focal point of Scripture and the supreme display of the glory of God (Hebrews 1:1-3).

-We believe the Holy Spirit is the third member of the Trinity.
+We teach the Holy Spirit is the third member of the Trinity.
 He is equal with the Father and the Son and is of the same nature.
 His relation to the unbelieving world is that He convicts of sin, righteousness and judgement.
 He is the agent of the new birth, and His work among believers includes his sealing, indwelling, guiding, convicting, and teaching (Eph.1:13,4:30; Rom.
 8:9-11; Jn.
 14:16-17,16:12-14).
 He works through the process of sanctification to make believers more like Christ (2 Cor.
 3:18) while also convicting the heart of unbelievers calling them to repentance and faith in Jesus.
 The Holy Spirit is the supernatural and sovereign agent in regeneration, baptizing all believers into the Body of Christ (1 Cor.
 12:13).
 We also believe the Holy Spirit gives all believers spiritual gifts to be used for His glory (1 Cor 12:8-13).

-Man and salvation
+Man and Salvation

 · The Righteous & the Wicked

-We believe that there is a radical and essential difference between the righteous and the wicked; that such only as through faith are justified in the name of the Lord Jesus, and sanctified by the Spirit of our God, are truly righteous in His esteem; while all such as continue in impenitence and unbelief are in His sight wicked, and under the curse; and this distinction holds among men both in and after death, in the everlasting happiness of the saved and the everlasting conscious suffering of the lost.
+We teach that there is a radical and essential difference between the righteous and the wicked; that such only as through faith are justified in the name of the Lord Jesus, and sanctified by the Spirit of our God, are truly righteous in His esteem; while all such as continue in impenitence and unbelief are in His sight wicked, and under the curse; and this distinction holds among men both in and after death, in the everlasting happiness of the saved and the everlasting conscious suffering of the lost.
 (Genesis 18:23; Proverbs 14:21; Malachi 3:18; John 8:21; Matthew 25:34-41; Romans 6:17,18; 1 John 5:19)

 The Rapture of the Church

-We believe in the “Blessed Hope”, the personal, imminent pretribulation and premillennial appearance of the Lord Jesus Christ to rapture His redeemed ones of the church.
+We teach in the “Blessed Hope”, the personal, imminent pretribulation and premillennial appearance of the Lord Jesus Christ to rapture His redeemed ones of the church.
 (1 Corinthians 15:51,52; 1 Thessalonians 4:13-18; 2 Thessalonians 2:1,2; Titus 2:13; 1 John 3:2)

 The Judgment Seat of Christ

-We believe that every saved person of the Church Age will appear before the “Judgment Seat” to be judged by the Lord in regard to his service and receive rewards according to his works.
+We teach that every saved person of the Church Age will appear before the “Judgment Seat” to be judged by the Lord in regard to his service and receive rewards according to his works.
 (Matthew 6:2; Romans 14:10; 1 Corinthians 3:11-15; 2 Corinthians 5:10)

 The Millennial Kingdom